Asymptotics for eigenvalues of one-dimensional Dirac operators in the weak coupling limit: Introduction

 This can be seen by noting that $\sigma_1 D_m \sigma_1 = - D_m$, and \end{remark}

-Theorem~\ref{thm:long_range} is proven in Section~\ref{sec:long_range_proof} using a minmax principle for operators with a gap as in \cite{esteban2007,SchSolTok-19} adapted to the nonrelativistic limit.
+Theorem~\ref{thm:long_range} is proven in Section~\ref{sec:long_range_proof} using a min-max principle for operators with a gap as in \cite{esteban2007,SchSolTok-19} adapted to the nonrelativistic limit.
 It was used for the first time by two of us in collaboration with Edgardo Stockmeyer and Julien Ricaud in \cite{AldunateRicaudStockmeyerVanDenBosch2023}.
 To make the paper self-contained we introduce it in Section~\ref{sec:long_range_proof}.
-It gives a streamlined method to relate the assymptotics of Dirac operators in the weak-coupling limit with the corresponding Schr\"odinger case.
-Actually, Theorem~\ref{thm:long_range} is a corollary of Theorem~\ref{Sch_long_range_asymptotics} and the following more general result. \begin{proposition} Assume that $V \in L^\infty(\R, \C^{2\times 2})$ is Hermitian, such that $\lambda_{V_{11}}^{(S)}(\eps) < 0$ and $\Re V_{12}^2 \lesssim V_{11}$.
-For sufficiently small $\epsilon>0$,~$H_\eps:=D_m -\eps V $ has at least one positive eigenvalue $\lambda_V^{(D)}(\epsilon)$ satisfying
+It gives a streamlined method to relate the asymptotics of Dirac operators in the weak-coupling limit with the corresponding Schr\"odinger case.
+Actually, Theorem~\ref{thm:long_range} is a corollary of Theorem~\ref{Sch_long_range_asymptotics} and the following more general result. \begin{proposition} Assume that $V \in L^\infty(\R, \C^{2\times 2})$ \begin{enumerate} \item is Hermitian \item has upper left entry $V_{11}$ satisfying the hypotheses of Theorem~\ref{Sch_long_range_asymptotics} or the hypotheses of Theorem~\ref{Sch_short_range_asymptotics} with $\nu = 1$ and $\int V_{11} >0$. \item has off-diagonal entries satisfying $\Par{\Re V_{12}}^2 \lesssim \abs{V_{11}}$. \end{enumerate} Then, for all sufficiently small~$\epsilon>0$, the operator $D_m -\eps V $ has at least one positive eigenvalue $\lambda_V^{(D)}(\epsilon)$ satisfying